Taro-Hayashi/Cannonball-LL/README.md

 ![](img/IMG_0909.jpg)
 If mainboard #2 has been soldered in place, use leverage to remove it.
 Be aware that if the pin header is bent, it may cause poor contact, so pull it out vertically.
 ![](img/IMG_1114.jpg)
-If a tester is available, check that there is continuity between the GPIO and pin headers of the RP2040-Zero and shift register.
+If a multimater is available, check that there is continuity between the GPIO and pin headers of the RP2040-Zero and shift register.
 ![](test2.jpg)

 ## 3.12 Assembling the lower half